On the Surprising Effectiveness of Large Learning Rates under Standard Width Scaling: Introduction

+In this work, we investigate these questions and find a resolution through a finer grained analysis of the regime previously dismissed as unstable.
+Consequently, we provide the first infinite-width proxy that corresponds more closely to practical, finite-width networks.
+Our main contributions are:

+\begin{enumerate}[leftmargin=1.2em, label=(\alph*)] \item \textbf{We investigate and rule out finite-width effects as the key explanation.} Plausible explanations to explain these discrepancies include finite-width effects, either accumulated over large depth or longer training times.
+We show these explanations are insufficient, as the gap is surprisingly more pronounced in shallow (2-layer) MLPs in a single pass (\Cref{fig:lr_expon_2layer_teacher}).
+Furthermore, we investigate other known finite-width dynamics, like the catapult regime \citep{lewkowycz2020large} or the edge of stability \citep{cohen2021eos,cohen2022adaptive} in simplified linear models, and show that these mechanisms alone also cannot explain the stability of large learning rates in SP.

-\item Contrary to what was hypothesized in previous work \citep{everett2024scaling}, we show that the infinite-width alignment predictions between weights and incoming activations hold when measured with the right refined coordinate checks \eqref{eq:updates}.
-Consequently, logits diverge at sufficient width in SP under empirically optimal learning rates.
+\item \textbf{We validate infinite-width alignment predictions.} Contrary to what was hypothesized in previous work \citep{everett2024scaling}, we show that the infinite-width alignment predictions between weights and incoming activations indeed hold at moderate width when measured with sufficiently refined coordinate checks \eqref{eq:updates}.
+This is a crucial finding, since it confirms the theoretical prediction that logits do diverge at sufficient width in SP under empirically optimal learning rates.

-\item We show that the CE loss function enables a \textit{controlled divergence} regime in which training remains stable despite logit divergence.
-This regime allows recovering feature learning at large widths under large learning rates $\eta_n=\Theta(n^{-1/2})$, which could explain the practical success of SP.
+\item \textbf{The resolution.} Instead, we find a resolution to these discrepancies through a fine-grained analysis of the regime previously considered unstable and therefore uninteresting.
+In particular, we show that, under the CE loss, the unstable regime comprises two distinct sub-regimes: a catastrophically unstable regime and a more benign controlled divergence regime, where logits diverge but gradients and activations remain stable.
+Moreover, at the edge of the controlled divergence regime, which corresponds to scaling the learning rate as $n^{-1/2}$ for deep MLPs under SP, there exists a well-defined infinite width limit where features continue to evolve in all hidden layers, which could partially explain the practical success of SP.
 To the best of our knowledge, this provides the first practical infinite-width limit in the feature-learning regime for SP.

-\item The controlled divergence regime also sheds light on the stability of other parameterizations, particularly SP with $\mu$P learning rates (SP-full-align, \citealp{everett2024scaling}).
-However, we empirically show that SP-full-align does not provide learning rate transfer on vision datasets due to inherent width dependence.

-\item We show that our width-scaling considerations provide surprisingly good predictions of maximal stable learning rate exponents, which often dominate optimal learning rates, particularly in Transformers \citep{vaswani2017attention}.
+\item \textbf{Empirical validation.} We show that our width-scaling considerations provide surprisingly accurate predictions of maximal stable learning rate exponents, which often dominate optimal learning rates, particularly in Transformers \citep{vaswani2017attention}.
+However, while output-layer divergence under CE loss remains benign with respect to the stability threshold, it occasionally influences the optimal learning rate choice.
+As one important example, previously observed learning rate transfer under layerwise learning rates breaks on all considered image datasets.
+Avoiding logit divergence while recovering feature learning with $\mu$P, on the other hand, opens up more loss functions such as MSE loss as competitive alternatives. \end{enumerate}